LiamLlamazares/LiamLlamazares.github.io/_pages/about.md

 I am particularly interested in viewing **sampling as an optimization problem** through the lens of **gradient flows**.

-## Education

-I obtained my **PhD in Mathematical Modelling, Analysis and Computation** from the University of Edinburgh in 2025, under the supervision of Prof. Finn Lindgren and Dr. Jonas Latz.
-Prior to that, I completed my undergraduate and Master's degrees in Mathematics at the University of Salamanca.

-## Community & Writing
+## Community & Personal

 I organize the [**CSML (Computational Statistics and Machine Learning) Reading Group**](https://lu-csml.github.io/) at Lancaster University.
 I also maintain a mathematics blog, [**Nowhere Differentiable**](/blog/), where I discuss topics I find interesting in analysis and stochastics.

-## Personal

-Outside of mathematics, I enjoy playing football, tennis, chess and other board games (I will never say no to a game of _Dune_).
+Outside of mathematics, I enjoy playing football, tennis, chess and other board games (I will _never_ say no to a game of _Dune_).
 I also enjoy reading (especially fantasy) and learning languages, occasionally attempting both at once.